nairadithya/garden/README.md

 This is my online personal knowledge garden.

-To those unfamiliar with the concept, it's the home of all my thoughts both incubating and mature.
+To those unfamiliar with the concept, this is the home of all my important thoughts.

 This place will act as a home to all the things that have informed me.
 As well as the things I like to keep around.